 Beyond the Daily Grind

 If I’ve said it once, I’ve said it a hundred times.
 When it comes to web development work at Red Shark Digital, WordPress is our bread and butter.
-Sure, we’ve built a handful of sites and applications that use other platforms here and there, but far and away most of our development work is largely using the CMS titan.
+Sure, we’ve built a handful of sites and applications that use other platforms here and there, but far and away most of our development, coding, and work is largely using the CMS titan.
 Due to the nature of the platform, it doesn’t provide a lot of opportunities to play with a lot of the new/modern technologies that are better suited for web applications, frameworks like React or Vue.
 It also doesn’t give me any reason to play with non-web (Or at least non-WordPress) languages.
 But that’s what free time is for.

 The Importance of Unfinished Projects